 What we do

 The Young Art Studio course explores a different theme each term, utilising a wide range of materials.
 We teach and encourage the development of the artistic process; including research, experimentation, skills and ideation.
 The central focus is on the core drawing and observational skills of students, which we believe are hugely important to the development of their visual language.

 The Young Art Studio course employs a high tutor to student ratio, to ensure that each student and their specific needs are catered for.
 In addition to drawing, students are exposed to and able to use our pottery facilities, explore printmaking and use the etching machine.
 The course aims are to expose children and young people to the widest range possible of the materials and equipment available, to facilitate the creative process and fire up their imaginations.

 At the end of each term, students will go home with a workbook documenting the research that they have done, their experimentation, the skills they’ve developed and ideas they’ve conceptualised, as well as a final project consisting of a large-scale print or sculpture.

 Portfolio Development is a Young Art Studio course for learners aged 11 to 14 years.
 It is specifically aimed at students wishing to develop a diverse art portfolio towards their Holland Park Exams, applications for art scholarships or GCSEs.
 Learners in this course will work across a diverse range of art media, with drawing at the core.
-This course is run, taught and organised by Kite Studios, however the venue is the Drama Room at Bute House School, Luxemburg Gardens, Hammersmith, London W6 7EA.

 Who Teaches the Course

 The Young Art Studio courses are taught by Naila Zulfugarova and Natalie Joseph.
-The Portfolio Development course at Bute House is taught by Nadine Fletcher.